 You can even integrate it into an existing online store using the WooCommerce addon.

 We hope this article helped you learn how to create a pay-per-view site with WordPress.
-You may also want to see our guide on how to create an email newsletter and our expert pick of the best WordPress landing page plugins.
+For more ideas, you may also want to see examples of these membership websites or the most popular digital products you can sell online.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.